home-assistant/home-assistant.io/source/_components/remote.roku.markdown

 footer: true
 logo: roku.png
 ha_category: Remote
-ha_release: "0.64"
+ha_release: 0.66
 ha_iot_class: "Local Polling"
 ---

 The `roku` remote platform allows you to send remote control buttons to a Roku device.
-It is automatically setup when a Roku is configured, please see [Roku Component page](/components/roku/) for configuration details.
+It is automatically set up when a Roku is configured; please see [Roku Component page](/components/roku/) for configuration details.

 At the moment, the following buttons are supported: